-A lot of aspiring bloggers think the only way to really make money online is to blog about blogging.
+A lot of aspiring bloggers think the only way to really make money online is to blog about blogging or personal finance.

-What they may not realize is tons of lifestyle bloggers are quietly killing it in the background.
+While those niches can definitely be lucrative, they also don’t realize tons of lifestyle bloggers are quietly killing it in the background.

 However, because their topic isn’t blogging they have zero incentive to discuss their income.

 But I want you to know it is ABSOLUTELY possible to make money blogging even when you don’t blog about blogging (so meta, I know).